aaronkaplan/intelmq/docs/proposal.md

 Please note that this scenario is using botnet commands, therefore, it's crutial to have a good understand about botnet concept.
 Also, every single mentioned to "bots", except mentioned explicity, means bots which are part of the botnet.

-1. Admin execute the command to start the botnet.
-In this case there are 10 bots configured as `botnet: True`.
+1. In this case there are 10 bots configured as `botnet: True`.
+Admin execute the command to start the botnet.
 2. Admin accidentally remove manually a bot with `bot_id: my-bot-1` from admin runtime configuration without stopping it previously.
 3. Admin execute the command stop one of the bots with `bot_id: my-bot-2` already configured bot in runtime configuration.
-5. Admin add manually a completely new configuration bot with `bot_id: my-bot-3` to admin runtime configuration.
+5. Admin change manually a completely new admin runtime configuration to the bot with `bot_id: my-bot-3` which was already configured with other configuration parameters.
 6. Admin execute the command to stop the botnet which will do the following:
  1. do nothing to the bots which were already stopped, in this specific scenario, nothing will perform to the bot with `bot_id: my-bot-2`
  2. do nothing to the bots which never started, in this specific scenario, nothing will perform to the new bot with `bot_id: my-bot-3` which was only added to the admin runtime configuration steps before.